-This way, you can get some really nice shallow fields in the middle of the sun for your cinematic film.
+This way, you can get some lovely shallow fields in the middle of the sun for your cinematic film.

-I like native lenses for starters, especially when it comes to autofocus; I still trust Sony’s native lenses a little bit better.
+I like native lenses, for starters, especially regarding autofocus; I still trust Sony’s native lenses a little better.

 I’ve used this lens for over a year now, and I never miss focus on it when it comes to what I’m focusing on these.

-So it gives you quite a neutral perspective, although that could be just what you’re looking for.
+So it gives you a neutral perspective, although that could be what you’re looking for.

 The lens’s nice main feature is its fast maximum aperture of F2, which has lots and lots of light for shooting in darker conditions and getting somewhat out-of-focus backgrounds.

 The extra-wide aperture brings that slightly unexciting focal length to life a bit, in my opinion, but the lens does not feature image stabilization.